vic-torus/HugPlugin/README.md

 Also, because I am learning as I go, I tend to go heavy on the commenting...
 It helps me understand, lol.
 I'd like to add the ability for players with the right permission to hug multiple players or even @a- that seems simple enough, I'm just still working out how to do it neatly.
 Anyhow, if you happen to have found my silly beginner's plugin- enjoy! :)

+ETA- I just realized that because I'm a noob, the command doesn't work with command blocks yet.
+I'm going to work on that too ^_^